bkmed/RhManagment/README.md

 3. Configure Firebase:
    - Create a Firebase project
    - Enable Authentication, Firestore, and Storage
-   - Update the Firebase configuration in `packages/auth/src/firebase-config.ts`
+   - Update the Firebase configuration

 4. Start the development server:
    \`\`\`bash